Justin G. Dyck

-Justin G. Dyck is a Canadian film director.
-He began his career in the early 2010s.
+Justin G. Dyck is a Canadian filmmaker.
+He is known for directing the horror film Anything for Jackson (2020).

+Career

 After directing several made-for-TV films, mostly family-friendly Christmas-themed films, Dyck attracted considerable attention for directing the 2020 Canadian supernatural horror film Anything for Jackson.
 Starring Sheila McCarthy and Julian Richings, Anything for Jackson debuted at the Fantasia Film Festival in September 2020, before being released on Shudder the following December.
 The film received positive reviews from film critics.

 For his work on Anything for Jackson, Dyck was nominated for the award for Best Director at the 2021 Fangoria Chainsaw Awards, but ultimately lost to Leigh Whannell for The Invisible Man.